coherent-research/dcs-documentation/DCSUserGuide.md

 ** Report Frequency **

-- Houly: the report will cover one hour.
+- Hourly: the report will cover one hour.
 - Daily: the report will cover one day.
 - Weekly: the report will cover one week from Monday to Sunday.
 - Monthly: the report will cover one month from the 1st of the month.